docsmatter/docsmatter.org-obsolete/content/post/github-collaborating-on-a-project.md

 ![Logging in to GitHub](/images/blog/github-login.png)

-2. Navigating to the (original) repository you want to collaborate on.
+2. Navigating to the repository you want to collaborate on.
+This repository is referred to as the *original* one.

-3. Forking the repository to your user account.
+3. Forking the original repository to your user account.
 By forking, you create a copy of this repository that you can manage.
 You can make changes to your fork without affecting the original repository.
 To create a fork, click the **Fork** button in the top-right corner of the project's page.